mmacy/cosmos-python-prototype/README.md

 ### Configure a virtual environment (optional)

-Although not required, you can keep your your base system and Azure SDK environments isolated if you use a virtual environment.
+Although not required, you can keep your your base system and Azure SDK environments isolated from one another if you use a virtual environment.
 Execute the following commands to configure and then enter a virtual environment with [venv][venv]:

 ```Bash
 python3 -m venv azure-cosmosdb-sdk-environment